Mircea-MMXXI/azapy/docs/Kelly_th_doc.md

 The default is `None`.
 * `rtype` : Optimization approximation.
 It can be:

+  - `'ExpCone'` : exponential cone constraint programming solution for full Kelly problem
-  - 'Full' : non-linear original Kelly problem,
+  - `'Full'` : non-linear convex solver for full Kelly problem,
-  - 'Order2' : second order Taylor (quadratic) approximation of original Kelly problem.
+  - `'Order2'` : second order Taylor (quadratic) approximation for Kelly problem.

+  The default is `'ExpCone'`.
 * `method` : QP numerical methods.
 It is relevant only if `rtype='Order2'`.
 It could be `'ecos'` or `'cvxopt'`.
 The default is `'ecos'`.